Benne641/Homelab/README.md

             - Server Playbooks (individual playbooks for linux lab servers)

     - Terraform
-        - deploy.tf (terraform script to deploy 1 to 5 of the home lab VMs)

-# 6/5/2020 Homelab initial update
+        - Terraform script for provisioning the entire homelab bundled into one deploy.tf

-IAC of my homelab setup done with ansible
+# IAC of my homelab setup done with terraform and ansible

 - Initial setup and provisioning
     - gold playbooks
         playbooks for provisioning mimimum requirement VMs

     - Server Playbooks
-        Playbooks for provisioning servers with ansible from vm templates to the specs required
+        Playbooks for provisioning servers with terrafrom to the specs required

 # Playbooks for CM of homelab servers
 - Configuration Management